-To keep costs comparable to the 2010 census, the Census Bureau "is in the process of implementing design changes in several key areas," described below.27
+To keep costs comparable to the 2010 census, the Census Bureau "is in the process of implementing design changes in several key areas," described below.19

-- 1. Address Canvassing: Rather than requiring individuals to physically canvass every census block, the bureau is updating the national address list using local government data, satellite imagery, and administrative records such as data from the U.S. Postal Service, in a process known as "in-office canvassing."28 - 2.
-Internet Response: Historically, individuals responded to the census through a mailed questionnaire.
+1. Address Canvassing: Rather than requiring individuals to physically canvass every census block, the bureau is updating the national address list using local government data, satellite imagery, and administrative records such as data from the U.S. Postal Service, in a process known as "in-office canvassing."20

+- 2. Internet Response: Historically, individuals responded to the census through a mailed questionnaire.
 For the first time, respondents may complete the census online.
 The Census Bureau aims to have more than 50 percent of individuals respond to the census via the Internet.
-Respondents also will have the option to respond by telephone.29 - 3.
-Field Operations: The bureau expects to hire half the number of fieldworkers for nonresponse follow-up (NRFU).30 While the bureau has committed to following up in person at least once, 2020 census field operations will rely primarily on data from external and internal sources-including the 2010 census, the Internal Revenue Service, and the Centers for Medicare and Medicaid Services-to identify vacant housing units and remove them from the NRFU workload and to identify nonresponding occupied housing units and determine the best time of day to contact a household.31 Additionally, administrative functions associated with field staff, including work assignments, recruiting, training, and payroll, and applications for address canvassing, will be automated.32 in funding from FY 2017 levels.34 An accompanying congressional report requires the Census Bureau to staff and conduct its partnership and communications programs at the same level conducted during FY 2008 in preparation for Census 2010.
+Respondents also will have the option of responding by telephone.21 - 3.
+Field Operations: The bureau expects to hire half the number of fieldworkers for nonresponse follow-up (NRFU).22 While the bureau has committed to following up in person at least once, Census 2020 field operations will rely primarily on data from external and internal sources-including the 2010 census, the Internal Revenue Service, and the Centers for Medicare and Medicaid Services-to identify vacant housing units and remove them from the NRFU workload and to identify nonresponding occupied housing units and determine the best time of day to contact a household.23 Additionally, administrative functions associated with field staff, including work assignments, recruiting, training, and payroll, and applications for address canvassing, will be automated.24